- The System Restore error 0xc0000020 on Windows 10 is related to pretty much any type of system file corruption.

-- The other possible solutions are to run DISM and SFC scans and if that don't work, to run the Windows Update troubleshooter.
-Learn how to do all this in our step-by-step guide below.
+- Possible solutions include running DISM and SFC scans and if that doesn't work, to run the Windows Update troubleshooter.

 - Don't get too mad if you run into another System Restore error because you will, most likely, find a solution in our System Restore hub.